Mateo Kovačić: Manchester City

 On 27 June 2023, fellow Premier League club Manchester City announced the signing of Kovačić on a four-year deal.
 He became the third Croatian to sign for the club, after Vedran Ćorluka and Ante Palaversa.
 On 6 August, he made his competitive debut for the club against Arsenal in the FA Community Shield, which City lost 4–1 on penalties after a 1–1 draw.
 Kovačić won his first trophy at City on 16 August, as the Mancunian side defeated Sevilla 5–4 on penalties following a 1–1 draw in the 2023 UEFA Super Cup, with Kovačić scoring in the shootout.
 On 19 December 2023, Kovačić scored his first goal for Manchester City in a 3–0 FIFA Club World Cup semi-final win against Urawa Red Diamonds.

-In Manchester City's opening match of the 2024–25 Premier League season, Kovačić scored his second league goal for Manchester City as they beat his former club Chelsea 2–0 at Stamford Bridge.
+On 19 August 2024, in Manchester City's opening match of the 2024–25 Premier League season, Kovačić scored his second league goal for Manchester City as they beat his former club Chelsea 2–0 at Stamford Bridge.